LoopViewOnly/alpha-challs/alpha.md

 1. Create an unordered list `<ul>` with three items: “Apples,” “Oranges,” and “Bananas.”
 2. Create an ordered list `<ol>` with three items: “Step 1,” “Step 2,” and “Step 3.”
 3. Add a description to one of the list items using `<li>` text.
-4. Style the list items using CSS to change the text color to Green
+4. Style the list items using CSS to change the text color to Green.

 ---